 Oral Cancer Screenings

 Oral cancer screenings are part of an individual’s biannual exam at Modern Family Dental Care.
 It’s important for people to understand the signs and symptoms of oral cancer, as early detection leads to a better prognosis.
-Contact us today to schedule an appointment for oral cancer screening in Northlake, Davis Lake or Concord.
+Contact us today to schedule an appointment for oral cancer screening in Northlake, University or Concord.

 WHAT CAUSES ORAL CANCER?